 Randy Savage and Jake Roberts Tell the Story of the Infamous Snake Bite Angle

-There are many classic moments with Jake’s reptile wrestling animals that come to mind, but one of our favorites was the infamous snakebite angle with “Macho Man” Randy Savage that aired on WWF Superstars of Wrestling on November 23rd, 1991.
-Read on to find out what the two had to say about this feud:
+There are many classic Jake Roberts snake moments that come to mind, but one of our favorites was the legendary snake bite angle with "Macho Man" Randy Savage that aired on WWF Superstars of Wrestling on November 23rd, 1991.

 I said, ‘What are you talking about?’